halcy/Mastodon.py/docs/index.rst

     # Returns the following dictionary:
     {
-        'id': # Numerical id (same one as <numerical id>) 'following': # Boolean denoting whether you follow them 'followed_by': # Boolean denoting whether they follow you back 'blocking': # Boolean denoting whether you are blocking them 'muting': # Boolean denoting whether you are muting them 'requested': # Boolean denoting whether you have sent them a follow request }
+        'id': # Numerical id (same one as <numerical id>) 'following': # Boolean denoting whether the logged-in user follows the specified user 'followed_by': # Boolean denoting whether the specified user follows the logged-in user 'blocking': # Boolean denoting whether the logged-in user has blocked the specified user 'muting': # Boolean denoting whether the logged-in user has muted the specified user 'requested': # Boolean denoting whether the logged-in user has sent the specified user a follow request 'domain_blocking': # Boolean denoting whether the logged-in user has blocked the specified users domain }

 Notification dicts